selaere/vurlrs/README.md

 ## values

-vurl has two types of values: _strings_ and _lists_. strings are immutable sequences of unicode characters, and lists are mutable sequences of values. vurl uses the string type for numbers, but vurlrs uses a different float type. in practice this makes almost no difference, since functions that take numbers will convert strings to numbers, and viceversa. one exception is `eq`, check [comparison commands](#comparison).
+vurl has two types of values: _strings_ and _lists_. strings are immutable sequences of unicode characters, and lists are mutable sequences of values. vurl uses the string type for numbers, but vurlrs uses a separate float type. in practice this makes almost no difference, since functions that take numbers will convert strings to numbers, and viceversa. the exception is `eq`, check [comparison commands](#comparison).

 ## syntax